 - Select the ISO Image.

-- To start the install now click on arrow button start.
+- To start the install now click on the arrow button start.
 This will start your virtual machine.

 - The installation will now ask you to install Ubuntu so click install.